-The categorisation system ensures that people most in need of care are treated first.
-Patients are treated in order of medical priority and not in order of when they were added to the list.
+The categorization system ensures that people most in need of care are treated first.

 Surgeons from The Townsville Hospital also routinely perform elective surgical procedures in rural hospitals such as Ingham and Ayr.
 This allows patients from these areas to have their surgeries where they live.

-By performing surgery locally, it eliminates the need for patients to come to Townsville and allows them to be close to family and friends during their hospitalisation and recovery.
+By performing surgery locally, it eliminates the need for patients to come to Townsville and allows them to be close to family and friends during their hospitalization and recovery.

 The procedures carried out in rural areas are undertaken by specialist surgeons and anaesthetists from The Townsville Hospital.

-If a surgeon is scheduled to operate in Ingham or Ayr and has places on his or her surgical list, patients from Townsville are also given the opportunity to consider having their surgeries done as part of that list.
+If a surgeon is scheduled to operate in Ingham or Ayr and has places on their surgical list, patients from Townsville are also given the opportunity to consider having their surgeries done as part of that list.

 This also allows some patients to have their operations earlier than originally planned.